"None of you is a believer until you love your neighbor what you love for yourself."

 Originally, Islam was a religion of Peace and respect for all other people.
 It is obvious that today it has lost most of that perception in the eyes of others in the World.
 Today Islam is seem by most of the rest of the world as a religion of intolerance, hate, violence, torture, death and terrorism.
 It is indeed unfortunate that this has occurred.

-Islam was formed on the basis that the words of the Profits of other religions had been misinterpreted and lost in the practice of those various religions.
+Islam was formed on the basis that the words of the Prophets of other religions had been misinterpreted and lost in the practice of those various religions.
 Then, the same exact thing happened within the Islamic world.
 The way Islam is practiced and interpreted today is varied by region and denomination, and then again within the various regions and denominations.

 Without a true head of the religion Islam it is unlikely that anything will change within the Muslim world anytime soon and the practices of the few will continue to reflect badly on the noble beliefs of the many.
 Islam lacks a strong leader whom has emerged to enforce the true words of the Profit on the many varied practitioners of the religion.
 All of this is likely to slow down the spread of the religion across the world and cause many cultures to ban the religious practices of the Islamic faith in many other nations, something which is actually occurring now.